 The problem is not the lack of a “digital equivalent of the living room”.
-The problem is that these ostensibly private tools are flawed, insecure, and times outright malicious.
+The problem is that these ostensibly private tools are flawed, insecure, and at times outright malicious.

 No one asked for a new vision.
 Users simply asked to fix what’s broken.

 Mr. Zuckerberg talks about end-to-end encryption a lot.
 He states that it helps dissidents stay free or even alive.
 He also says it protects people from governments that make unlawful demands for user data.